clauswilke/dataviz/docs/directory_of_visualizations.md

 <img src="directory_of_visualizations_files/figure-html/xy-lines-1.png" width="576" style="display: block; margin: auto;" />

 When the *x* axis represents time or a strictly increasing quantity such as a treatment dose, we commonly draw line graphs (Chapter \@ref(time-series)).
-If we have a temporal sequence of two response variables, we draw a connected scatter plot where we first plot the two response variables in a scatter plot and then connect dots corresponding to adjacent time points (Chapter \@ref(time-series-connected-scatter)).
-We use smooth lines to represent trends in a larger dataset (Chapter \@ref(visualizing-trends)).
+If we have a temporal sequence of two response variables, we can draw a connected scatter plot where we first plot the two response variables in a scatter plot and then connect dots corresponding to adjacent time points (Chapter \@ref(time-series-connected-scatter)).
+We can use smooth lines to represent trends in a larger dataset (Chapter \@ref(visualizing-trends)).

 ## Geospatial data {#directory-geospatial-data}